 Qualifying for a 20-year loan requires documentation of your income and assets and similar credit score requirements to a 30-year mortgage, but you will have to factor in the higher payments to make sure your debt-to-income ratio doesn't exceed 43 percent.

 If you find that the payments on a 20-year loan will stretch your budget too much but you still want to pay off your mortgage faster, you have several alternatives.
 Findlay recommends making biweekly payments.

-Alternatives to a 20-year loan
+Alternatives to a 20-year home loan

-For example, if you have a $200,000 30-year fixed-rate loan at 4.5 percent your mortgage principal and interest payment would be $1013 per month," says Findlay.
+For example, if you have a $200,000 30-year fixed-rate mortgage at 4.5 percent your mortgage principal and interest payment would be $1013 per month," says Findlay.
 "If you split that into $506 biweekly payments you'll save $28,000 in interest over the life of the loan and shave off about 53 months of payments.

 "At Quicken Loans, customers can choose their own loan term from 8 to 30 years.

 "Choosing a different loan term can be a psychological as well as a financial decision," says Walters.
 "Our most popular term for refinancing baby boomers is the 8-year loan because they want to pay off their house before they retire, but the second most popular loan term is a 29-year loan.
 The payment is about 50 cents a day higher than a 30-year loan and yet you shave off a year of mortgage payments and save $7000 in interest on a $200,000 mortgage."